caltechlibrary/CL-web-components/csvtextarea_llm_prompts.md

 The CSVTextarea may of the following attributes, "id", "class", "caption", "text", "placeholder", "css-href".

-The CSVTextarea "css-href" attribute is used to fetch custom CSS for the CSVTextarea and replaces the default CSS provided by the HTMLTemplate.
+The CSVTextarea "css-href" attribute is used to fetch custom CSS for the CSVTextarea and replaces the default CSS provided by the HTML Template.

+If the CSVTextarea's innerHTML includes one or more datalist HTML elements those to be cloned into the HTML Template.

 The CSVTextarea the async initializeComponent should instantiate the HTML template and return a promise if successfully complete.

 The CSVTextarea initializeTable method is called after initializeComponent has completed and it should populate the HTML5 table.
 The HTML5 table heading should be populated from by using the imported "parseCSVRow" method on the "column-headings" attribute.
 Each string in the array should become a column heading.

+The CSVTextarea's table body's TD elements should use input elements to hold editable content.
+If there is a datalist associated with the column of the TD then each input element in the column should point to the datalist with it's "list" attribute.

-The CSVTextarea emits a "cell-change" event consisting of the row index, column index and value for the editable HTML5 table body TD's that change.
+The CSVTextarea emits a "cell-change" event consisting of the row index, column index and value for the editable HTML5 table body TD's input element change.

 The CSVTextarea emits a "cell-focus" event consisting of the row index, column index and value for the editable HTML5 table body TD's recieves focus.